maet3608/nuts-flow/docs/html/_sources/tutorial/sources.rst.txt

 >>> Product(Range(2), Range(3)) >> Collect()
 [(0, 0), (0, 1), (0, 2), (1, 0), (1, 1), (1, 2)]

-Each element of each an input iterable is combined with each element of the other input iterables.
+Each element of each input iterable is combined with each element of the other input iterables.